joshsdesk/SnowTracs/README.md

-# SnowTrack 📍🏂
+# SnowTracs 📍🏂
 ### **The Ultimate GPS Tracking App for Snowboarding and Skiing**

-SnowTrack is a GPS-based mobile application designed for snow enthusiasts to enhance their experience on the slopes.
+SnowTracs is a GPS-based mobile application designed for snow enthusiasts to enhance their experience on the slopes.
 Whether you're snowboarding or skiing, track your trails, measure performance, and stay safe.

 ---